 Pseudoplastic fluids exhibit the opposite behavior of dilatant fluids, meaning that their viscosity decreases with increased shear force.
 Ketchup is an example of a pseudoplastic fluid.

-- Rheopectic - Rheopectic is very similar to dilatant in that when shear is applied, viscosity increases.
-The difference here is that viscosity increase is time-dependent.
-For example:
+Rheopectic fluids behave similarly to dilatant fluids in that they increase in viscosity when shear is applied.
+The difference is that the viscosity increase is time-dependent.
+Examples include gypsum paste and cream.

 Thixotropic fluids decrease in viscosity when a shear force is applied, and this property is time-dependent as well.
 Paint, cosmetics, asphalt, and glue are examples of thixotropic fluids.

 Why Understanding Fluid Properties is Important